Kaiya Jota: Philippines

 Jota was first invited to train for the Philippines during their September 2022 training camp in California.
 Due to her inability to obtain her Philippine passport in time for the friendly match against New Zealand, she was unable to make the matchday list.

 In October 2022, Jota received her first official call-up for the Philippines in their training camp and friendlies against Costa Rica.
-A couple of months later, Jota was once again called-up for the Philippines for their friendlies against Papua New Guinea.
+A couple of months later, Jota was once again called up for the Philippines for their friendlies against Papua New Guinea.
 She made her debut for the Philippines in a 9–0 win against Papua New Guinea, coming in as a substitute, replacing Olivia McDaniel in the second half.

+Jota was included in the team's lineup for the 2023 FIFA Women's World Cup.
+She did not feature in any games but trained with the team in New Zealand.

+England

+On October 16, 2024, Jota was called up to the England under-19 team for Algarve Cup matches against Netherlands and Norway.

 Personal life

 Jota's sister, Asia, is also a soccer player who plays as a midfielder for Bethany Lutheran College in NCAA Division III.
+Jota also models.